top of page

 Step 5: Understand why your data is processed

-I process your data mainly to operate and improve Blankpage and to communicate with you, but also for other purposes.
+I mainly process your data to operate and improve this website and to communicate with you.

 Coffee break: Why care about this step?

 Think about why the café keeps track of your orders.
-If your coffee preferences are gathered to serve you better, that's one thing.
-If this data is being sold to data brokers, that's something quite different.
+If your coffee preferences are gathered to remember you're lactose intolerant, that's one thing.
+If this data is being sold to data brokers to spam you with coffee ads, that's something quite different.

 You see that the "why" behind data processing matters just as much as the "how".
-The purposes for which your data is processed determine what can be done with it.
-Understanding these purposes helps you check if what I'm doing matches your expectations and ensure I'm not collecting more than I need.
+The purposes for which your data is processed determine what may be done with it.
+Understanding these purposes helps you check if what I'm doing matches your expectations and make sure I'm not collecting more than I need.
 If the EU GDPR applies, it also lets you know on which legal bases I process your data.

-• Operate Blankpage in a secure and stable manner (server management, etc.).
+• Operate this website in a secure and stable manner (including server management and security monitoring).

-• Communicate with you (replying to queries, etc.).
+• Communicate with you (including replying to your queries).

-However, I may also process your data to comply with legal obligations or for legal proceedings, should the need arise.
+I may also process your data to comply with legal obligations or for legal proceedings, should the need come up.

 I process your data under Swiss data protection law, mainly the Federal Act on Data Protection (FDPA).
 I don't assume that the EU General Data Protection Regulation (GDPR) applies to my data processing.
-But if the GDPR does apply, I process your data based on these legal bases:
+But if it does apply, I process your data based on these legal bases:

 Step 6: Check the security measures